 Discover Britain on horseback — the official mapping app from Ordnance Survey gives you high-res access to all the Ordnance Survey maps, enabling you to find your local bridleways and plan your routes before you set out.
 The integrated GPS tracker will help you keep track of your current location while you’re out and about, so hopefully you’ll never get lost.
-This is particularly useful for long distance and endurance riders — or even for fun rides.
+This is particularly useful for long distance and endurance riders — as well as those who enjoy exploring for fun.

 Find it: play.google.com

-It’s every rider’s nightmare to fall off your horse and injure yourself while out on a hack, but this app gives peace of mind that rescue will soon be on its way.
-All you have to do is start the app button on your Android or iPhone before you set off.
+It’s every rider’s nightmare to fall off your horse and injure yourself while out on a hack, but this app gives peace of mind that should the worst happen, rescue will soon be on its way.
+All you have to do is start the app button on your Android or iPhone before you set off on your ride.
 Nothing will happen so long as your hack proceeds smoothly, but should you fall off your horse, or become unconscious or unable to move, Horse Rider SOS will immediately enter ‘Alert Mode’ and notify your predetermined guardians that you’re in trouble and send your location so that help can be dispatched immediately.

 Find it: www.horseridersos.com